Motion of grain boundaries with dynamic lattice misorientations and with triple junctions drag: Equilibrium

-From Lemma \ref{lem:3.2}, it follows that if $|\vec{b}_\infty^{(j)}|\neq0$ for all $j=1,2,3$, then $\alpha_\infty^{(1)}=\alpha_\infty^{(2)}=\alpha_\infty^{(3)}$ as the solution of the system (\ref{eq:3.3}).
-In other words, in the equilibrium, if triple junction exists, then there is no lattice misorientation between neighboring grains that have grain boundaries meeting at that triple junction.
-As a consequence, the equilibrium system \eqref{eq:3.3} becomes
+From Lemma \ref{lem:3.2}, it follows that, in the equilibrium state, there is no lattice misorientation between neighboring grains that have grain boundaries meeting at that triple junction.
+As a consequence, the equilibrium system \eqref{eq:3.3} becomes,

 The equation \eqref{eq:3.6} is related to the Fermat-Torricelli problem.
 More precisely, if we have that, for each $i=1, 2, 3$,

 then $\vec{a}_\infty$ is the unique minimizer of the function,

 and $\vec{a}_\infty\neq\vec{x}^{(j)}$ for $j=1,2,3$ (See \cite[Theorem 18.28]{MR1677397}).
 Note, that the assumption \eqref{eq:3.5} satisfies if and only if all three angles of the triangle, formed by vertices located at the nodes $\vec{x}^{(1)}$, $\vec{x}^{(2)}$, $\vec{x}^{(3)}$, are less than $120^{\circ}$.